Four Generations of the Herod Family

 Antipas: Tetrarch over Galilee & Peraea

 Philip: Tetrarch over Gaulanitis, Trachonitis, Balanea and Paneas

 Herod Archelaus' reign of terror is alluded to in Mt 2:22.
-When Joseph heard
+When Joseph heard Archelaus was

 ruling over Judea he did not return there but went to Galilee.